EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinMultiPlatformSetup.md

   - Code
 categories:
   - code
-desc: Detailed for setting up with kotlin-js
+desc: Detailed for setting up with kotlin-js, to create a extuable node.js application.
 date: 2018-12-18 6:37:45
 ---